kba/awesome-ocr/README.md

 ### OCR CLI

 * [OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) - OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched
+* [Pdf2PdfOCR](https://github.com/LeoFCardoso/pdf2pdfocr) - A tool to OCR a PDF (or supported images) and add a text "layer" (a "pdf sandwich") in the original file making it a searchable PDF.
+GUI included.
+Tesseract and cuneiform supported.
 * [Ocrocis](https://github.com/kaumanns/ocrocis) - Project manager interface for Ocropy, see also [external project homepage](http://cistern.cis.lmu.de/ocrocis/)

 ### OCR GUI